Loading...

 ORA™ System

 Dr. Goosey also uses the ORA™ System from Alcon®.
-This surgical system is a revolutionary diagnostic device designed to maximize the accuracy of the intraocular lens selection during surgery.
-The ORA™ System uses an intraoperative Wavefront aberrometer and analyzer to more accurately measure the eye’s unique optical characteristics and assess its focusing capabilities.
-An astounding 90% of the lenses selected by the ORA™ System are within a half diopter of their intended target.
-The bottom line is this: When Dr. Goosey uses this system for cataract removal, the innovative surgical technology insures that the IOL selection is as accurate as possible.
+This revolutionary diagnostic device maximizes the accuracy of the intraocular lens selection during surgery.
+The ORA™ System uses an intraoperative wavefront aberrometer to accurately measure the eye’s unique optical characteristics and focusing capabilities.
+This ensures that the selected IOL selection is as accurate as possible, significantly improving visual outcomes.

 On top of advance surgical technology, there is also the latest in lens technology to support vision after surgery.
 Dr. Goosey implants the most advanced Intraocular Lenses available today, including the popular “multi-focal” IOL options.
 There are many IOL options available for patients with cataracts or a desire for a clear lensectomy procedure.
 Today’s IOL options are highly advanced and include multi-focal solutions correcting various vision problems.
 Toric IOL options are utilized for astigmatism and other visions problems.
 For those who desire to correct one vision problem, mono-focal IOL’s are also available.